theopn/haunted-tiles/README.md

 | Sway |

-My i3 and Sway configurations, along with accommodating tools.
+Haunted-tiles is my i3 WM and Sway configurations, along with accommodating tools.
+It used to be a part of my [dotfiles repository](https://github.com/theopn/dotfile), but with the growing number of configurations and shared scripts between i3 and Sway, I made a separate repository for it.

+Both WM has

 ## Installation